mayank-nebula/LG-Chatbot/README.md

         text_message = {
             "type": "text",
             "text": (

-                "Never answer from your own knowledge source, always asnwer from the provided context." f"User's question: {data_dict.get('question', 'No question provided')}\n\n"
+                "Never answer from your own knowledge source, always answer from the provided context." f"User's question: {data_dict.get('question', 'No question provided')}\n\n"
                 f"{'Last Time the answer was not good and the reason shared by user is :' if reason else ''}{reason if reason else ''}{' .Generate Accordingly' if reason else '' }" f"{'Original content: ' if formatted_texts else ''}{formatted_texts if formatted_texts else ''}\n"